ohdsi-studies/StrategusStudyRepoTemplate/template_docs/UsingThisTemplate.md

 with the [OHDSI Network Study
 principles](https://ohdsi.github.io/TheBookOfOhdsi/StudySteps.html) and [OHDSI
 Network Research](https://ohdsi.github.io/TheBookOfOhdsi/NetworkResearch.html)
 chapters in the Book of OHDSI.
+If you have any questions on how to use this template please post it as an issue in the [issue tracker](https://github.com/ohdsi-studies/StrategusStudyRepoTemplate/issues).

 In this guide we'll assume there are 2 roles: